 B R E A K I T D O W N

-When you've decided your preferred topic of choice sometimes you can be put off by the thought of physically writing, some talented folks can sit at a computer and let the creativity fly however for me I have to plan out what I wish to discuss and it pays back in dividends.
-Those of you who have been around for a while will know that in general I will write out what I intend to type as a kind of dummy run, it doesn't require a screen and can allow me to explore my ideas with a greater depth with ease.
-If this process isn't your cup of tea then at the very least I still find writing little subheadings or reminders of where you want to go with your content can still have a strong driving force in your work.
+When you've decided your preferred topic of choice sometimes you can be put off by the thought of physically writing it, some talented folks can sit at a computer and let the creativity fly for hours however for me I have to plan out what I wish to discuss and it pays back in dividends.
+Those of you who have been around for a while will know that in general I will write out what I intend to type as a kind of dummy run, it doesn't require a screen and can allow me to explore my ideas with a greater depth and ease.
+If this process isn't your cup of tea then at the very least you can still find writing little subheadings or reminders of where you want to go with your content can still have a strong driving force in your work.

 C R E A T E S P A C E

 For me, I find some of the most successful content isn't masses of tiny writing packed onto one page but they physically have a lot of space in the blog post, article, book etc. To some types of work this may not be wholly appropriate but making sure there's breathing room for the audience can help them to digest your subject matter plus could encourage them to read on.
 Formatting, design and your content's physical construction can be an art in itself making it almost as important as the written aspect.
 It may seem a waste but space is always worth it visually and metaphorically.

 S P E A K W I T H